Tech-at-DU/React-Redux-Timers-Tutorial/P07-Keeping-Time/content.md

 Alright!
 We've successfully **used timing methods and objects in JavaScript to accurately track time!** And because of it, our timers now work!
 This is great!
 They still look a little ugly though, let's spruce them up a bit.

+> [challenge]
+>
+> Being able to start/stop a timer is great, but what about being able reset a timer so that we can use it again?
+Implement a reset button for your timers that resets the time.
+Reset should stop the timer and then set it back to `00:00:00.0`

 # Now Commit

 >[action]